Can I Eat Expired Cooked Ravioli Leftovers?

 What are the food safety risks?

 Cooked ravioli leftovers can pose a risk of foodborne illness if not stored properly.
 Bacteria like Staphylococcus aureus and Bacillus cereus can grow rapidly in cooked pasta dishes left at room temperature.
-To prevent illness, store cooked ravioli leftovers promptly in the refrigerator and consume within 3-4 days.
+To reduce the risk of foodborne illness, store cooked ravioli leftovers promptly in the refrigerator and consume within 3-4 days.
 When reheating, ensure that the internal temperature reaches at least 165°F (74°C) to kill any harmful bacteria.

 What are some pro storage tips?